Foreign Accent Syndrome

 FAS is caused by damage to the part of the brain that controls the rhythm and melody of speech.
 The damage may be due to:

-Those with foreign accent syndrome speak in a distorted rhythm and tone, such as:
+Problems may last months, years, or may be permanent.
+People with FAS speak in a distorted rhythm and tone, such as:

 - Changing sound quality by moving the tongue or jaw differently while speaking